swissISAcore/web_swissisahub.org/members.md

 **How to become a member:**

-1. Fill out the form.
+1. Fill out the form: https://forms.gle/mdgwUpxVJRPGMR2XA
 2. Transfer the annual membership fee.
 3. Welcome! 🎉